-The old adage suggests planting a lemon tree first up when moving into a new home; it's good advice with a wonderful scent and beautiful decorative fruit.
+The old adage suggests planting a lemon tree first up when moving into a new home; it is good advice with a wonderful scent and beautiful decorative fruit.

-Spinach is definitely should be part of your best calcium for osteoporosis program; broccoli too for that matter.
+Spinach for calcium is definitely should be part of your best minerals for osteoporosis program; broccoli too for that matter.
 What is fantastic is that they are also rich in magnesium a vital part of the anti arthritis diet.